 Statement of Accounts

-- The accounts should be prepared in accordance with International Financial Accounting Standards as interpreted for Local Government in the `Code of Practice on Local Authority Accounting in the United Kingdom’.
+1. The accounts should be prepared in accordance with International Financial Accounting Standards as interpreted for Local Government in the, `Code of Practice on Local Authority Accounting in the United Kingdom’.

 Audit Certificate and Opinion

-4. For the year ended 31 March 2021, I gave the following unqualified opinion on the financial statements.
+4. For the year ended 31 March 2023, I gave this unqualified opinion on the financial statements.

 In my opinion:

-- the financial statements give a true and fair view, in accordance with relevant legal and statutory requirements and the Code of Practice on Local Authority Accounting in the United Kingdom 2020-21, of the financial position of the Council and its group as at 31 March 2021, and its income and expenditure for the year then ended; and
+- the financial statements give a true and fair view, in accordance with relevant legal and statutory requirements and the Code of Practice on Local Authority Accounting in the United Kingdom 2022-2023, of the financial position of the council and its group as at 31 March 2023, and its income and expenditure for the year then ended; and

 - the financial statements have been properly prepared in accordance with the Local Government (Accounts and Audit) Regulations (Northern Ireland) 2015 and the Department for Communities’ directions issued thereunder.

-5. At the end of the audit I issue a Report to those charged with Governance, addressed to the Chief Executive of the Council, on the results of the audit, noting the most significant issues, making recommendations and seeking comments.
-That report is presented separately to the Audit & Risk Panel.
+5. At the end of the audit I issue a report to those charged with Governance, addressed to the Chief Executive of the council, on the results of the audit, noting the most significant issues, making recommendations and seeking comments.
+That report is presented separately to the Audit and Risk Panel.

 Council’s Group Structure

-- Belfast Waterfront and Ulster Hall Ltd, a 100 per cent owned subsidiary with a net turnover of £551k (2019-20, £7.9m) and net assets of £4,853 (2019-20, net assets of £6,696).
+- Belfast Waterfront and Ulster Hall Ltd, a 100 per cent-owned subsidiary with a net turnover of £10,714k (2021-2022, £3,762k) and net assets of £13k (2021-2022, net assets of £10k).
 The company is responsible for meeting strategic targets set by the Council regarding the successful running of Belfast Waterfront Hall, International Convention Centre and the Ulster Hall.

-- BelTel LLP is a joint venture between the Council and McAleer & Rushe.
+- BelTel LLP is a joint venture between the council and McAleer & Rushe.
 Its main purpose is the development of the former Belfast Telegraph building, renamed “The Sixth”, into a state-of-the-art work space which could attract both national and international occupiers.
-Its aim is to support the redevelopment of this part of the City and compliment investment from the relocation of Ulster University’s campus.
-The council currently holds a 46 per cent interest in the venture with a net investment of £3.4m at 31 March 2021.
+Its aim is to support the redevelopment of this part of the city and complement investment from the relocation of Ulster University’s campus.
+The council currently holds a 46 per cent interest in the venture with a net investment of £3.4million at 31 March 2023.

-- The Local Government (Northern Ireland) Order 2005 requires me to be satisfied that the Council has in place proper arrangements for securing economy, efficiency and effectiveness in the use of its resources.
+1. The Local Government (Northern Ireland) Order 2005 requires me to be satisfied that the council has in place proper arrangements for securing economy, efficiency and effectiveness in the use of its resources.

-- My review of the Council’s arrangements for securing value for money covered a wide range of areas including:
+3. My review of the council’s arrangements for securing value for money covered a wide range of areas including: